 Fantastic news!
 We are taking scientifically measured, careful, intelligent, and well researched small steps into opening the brick and mortar.

-This week, only myself, the owner, Dora, will teach a few classes.
-Since Spira is my business, I find it is only fair for me to take the leadership to show how to run classes according to State Guidelines.
-Next week, teachers who feel comfortable will join.
 Our rate of opening is determined by Washington State Public Health guidelines and our team's comfort zone.
 As an ex-laboratory research person, human being, and business owner, I feel it is essential to run my business in a responsible way regarding:

 Public health responsibilities and education